Secretary

 The functions of a personal assistant may be entirely carried out to assist one other employee or may be for the benefit of more than one.
 In other situations, a secretary is an officer of a society or organization who deals with correspondence, admits new members, and organizes official meetings and events.
-However, this role should not be confused with the role of an executive secretary, cabinet secretary such as cabinet members who hold the title of "secretary", or company secretary, all which differ from an administrative assistant.
+But this role should not be confused with the role of an executive secretary, cabinet secretary such as cabinet members who hold the title of "secretary", or company secretary, all which differ from an administrative assistant.